 REMEMBERING TIME is difficult in dementia.
-Innocently, repeatedly, a person with dementia may ask, "What time is it?" or "What day is today?"
-It's disorienting for people with dementia and difficult for caregivers.
-Dementia clocks are convenient and have endless patience.
+Innocently, people with dementia ask repeatedly, "What time is it?" and "What day is today?"
+It's disorienting for them and frustrating for the people they are with.
+DEMENTIA CLOCKS are convenient, look good and have endless patience.
 Check out these 7 options.

 For people with dementia, a calendar-clock is more than a convenience; it is an anchor.
 In early stages of dementia, it's easy to lose track of time.
 In the middle stages of Alzheimer's, a loved one may frequently drift into the past.

 A well-placed clock-calendar keeps a person with dementia oriented and in the present.

 Serious memory loss can result in the repeated asking of, "What time is it?" or "What day is today?".
 Calendar-clocks always have the answer.
 They are patient and ever-convenient, no matter how quickly and no matter how often a person forgets.

 Calendar ClocksCalendar-clocks prominently display the month, day, date and time.
 Some also add the year, which can be helpful when a loved one gets lost in the past.